TUVIMEN/forumscraper/README.md

 `--thread-pages-max NUM` and `--pages-max NUM` set max number of pages traversed in each thread and forum respectively.

-`--pages-max-depth NUM` limits recursion limit for forums.
+`--pages-max-depth NUM` sets recursion limit for forums.

 `--pages-threads-max NUM` limits number of threads that are processed from every page in forum.